jamesWalker55/qmul-final-project-report/src/report.md

 1. The system should be able to execute and complete searches within 1 seconds for large file collections up to 10000 files.
 2. The system should have a response time of less than 500ms for all file operations such as opening, renaming and tagging files.
-3. The application’s memory usage should be below 50MB for small collections of up to 1000 files.
-For larger collections above 10000 files, the application’s memory usage should not exceed 100MB.
+3. The application's memory usage should be below 50MB for small collections of up to 1000 files.
+For larger collections above 10000 files, the application's memory usage should not exceed 100MB.
 4. The source code should be well-documented such that it is easy to understand and maintain.
 5. All user input should be validated both on the frontend and backend to ensure data integrity and security.
-6. The application’s graphical user interface should be consistent across all platforms, providing a familiar experience for users regardless of their platform choice.
+6. The application's graphical user interface should be consistent across all platforms, providing a familiar experience for users regardless of their platform choice.

 # Design